Westfalenhallen: Events

-In November 1984, U2 played the venue, as part of the Unforgettable Fire Tour.
+In November 1984, U2 played the venue, as part of “The Unforgettable Fire Tour”.
 The performance was recorded and can be found on YouTube.

-Portions of Yes's 9012Live: The Solos live album which was released in 1985 were recorded at the venue.
+Portions of Yes's 9012Live: The Solos live album, which was released in 1985, were recorded at the venue.

-In 1988, Prince broadcast a performance from the venue live via satellite across Europe, later releasing it on video.
+In 1988, Prince broadcast a performance from the arena, live via satellite, across Europe, later releasing it on video.

-In 1990, Madonna the most successful female artist performed on 17 July 1990 Blond Ambition Tour.
+On 17 July 1990, Madonna, one of the most globally successful female artists, performed a show during her Blond Ambition Tour.

-The Spice Girls performed at the venue on 1 April 1998, on the European Leg of the Spiceworld Tour.
+The Spice Girls performed at the venue on 1 April 1998, on the European Leg of the “Spiceworld Tour”.

 Iron Maiden recorded Death on the Road, a live CD/DVD, at the venue on 24 November 2003.

-Madonna performed a concert at the venue during the Blond Ambition World Tour in 1990.